Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 Therefore, you should never initialize an empty map variable:

 Instead, you can initialize an empty map like we were doing above, or use the make keyword to create a map for you:

+### Defer

+By prefixing a function call with defer it will now call that function at the end of the containing function.

+Sometimes you will need to cleanup resources, such as closing a file or in our case closing a server so that it does not continue to listen to a port.

+You want this to execute at the end of the function, but keep the instruction near where you created the server for the benefit of future readers of the code.

+Our refactoring is an improvement and is a reasonable solution given the Go features covered so far, but we can make the solution simpler.